ngkelly3/frontend-nanodegree-mobile-portfolio/README.md

 # Optimizations

-## Optimizations in Index.html
+## Optimizations for Index.html
 1. Grunt build tool optimizations (see above)
-2. async google analytics
+2. Async google analytics
 3. Resize images for proper sizing within index.html

-## Optimizations in src/views/main.js
+## Optimizations for src/views/main.js
+The following optimizations were made in main.js to ensure project requirements.

 ### updatePositions function
 1. Reduce number of pizzas from 200 to 40